RHS Growing Guides

 Training and supporting

-Melons are climbing or scrambling plants that can either be grown up supports or allowed to trail on the ground.
+Melons can either be grown up supports or allowed to trail on the ground.
 Growing them vertically means they take up little ground space, which is particularly useful in a greenhouse.
 Suitable supports include sturdy bamboo canes, netting, vertical strings or trellis, which their tendrils can twine around.
-Melons can make large plants and the fruits can be heavy, so make sure the supports are strong and well anchored.
-Melon plants that trail on the ground can take up a lot of space, and are more vulnerable to slugs and snails, so take steps to protect young plants.
+Melons can make large plants and mature fruits are heavy, so make sure the supports are strong and well anchored.

 Decide how you want to train the stems from the start – there are several options.
 When growing vertically, you can have one main stem growing up the support, then train the side-shoots horizontally and pinch out the tips after seven to nine leaves have formed, to encourage flowering shoots to develop.
 Alternatively, once the young plant has five leaves, you can pinch out the growing tip to encourage side-shoots.
 When these appear, keep the four strongest and remove any others.
 These shoots can then be grown up supports or can trail on the ground.
 If growing in a large coldframe, arrange the four shoots in an X-shape.
 If growing under a long tunnel cloche, send two shoots in each direction.